10 Dog Training Shortcuts That Actually Work (Trainers Use These Too)

 Use your dog’s name only for good things — never corrections

-The moment you say “Max!” and follow it with a correction, you’ve poisoned the cue.
-Now your dog starts hesitating when called, wondering if trouble’s coming.
+Once you say “Max!” and follow it with a correction, you’ve poisoned the cue.
+Now your dog hesitates when called, not sure if trouble is coming.

-If he looks worried or ignores you completely, you’ve likely been pairing his name with unpleasant things.
-Start rebuilding that association today.
+If he looks worried or ignores you, you’ve probably been pairing his name with bad things.
+You can start to rebuild that association today.

 Shape complex behaviors by rewarding tiny steps forward

-Most dog owners try to teach “roll over” in one giant leap, then feel frustrated when their dog just stares blankly at them.
+Most dog owners will try to teach “roll over” in one giant leap, and then get frustrated when their dog just stares blankly at them.

 Here’s how to shape any complex behavior: